MooersLab/biological-crystallography-voice-in/README.md

 # biological-crystallography-voice-in
-Voice commands about biological crystallography for the speech recognition software Voice In

 ## Introduction
-Biological crystallography related voice commands for the browser-based Voice In.
+This repo contains voice commands about biological crystallography for the speech recognition software Voice In Plus.
 The utilization of these custom commands requires a subscription to Voice In Plus.
+These commands can be used in the text area of most websites opened in Google Chrome.
+They can be used during dictation of manuscripts about protein and nucleic acid crystallography.
+The commands include the symbols for the 65 space groups that can accommodate chiral molecules like the biological molecules.
+The symbols are represented as LaTeX math.
+These short snippets of the LaTeX are recognized and rendered correctly by most markdown type setting languages including org-mode.

 ## Usage
-After the commands have been uploaded, you can utilize them straight away.
+After the commands have been uploaded, you can utilize them immediately.
-Simply activate Voice In by using a keyboard shortcut and dictate the command.
+I toggle Voice In on and off by using a keyboard shortcut.
+I then dictate the command.
+See the documentation for the Voice In plug-in to learn how to configure keyboard shortcuts.

 ## Installation
 The commands are mapped to the text that is actually inserted.
-Each command is paired with the inserted text on a single line in of a comma separated value file.
+Each command is paired with the inserted text on a single line in of a comma separated value file (biocryst.csv).
-Use the bulk ad button in Voice In Plus to upload these commands into your collecton of custom commands.
+Use the **bulk add** button in Voice In Plus to upload these commands into your collecton of custom commands.

-## Contents of the library
+## Contents of the library biocryst.csv

 - 65 biological space groups
 - acronymns in crystallography